sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

     Additional details on the SQL used above can be found at [INSERT Statement for Data Lake Relational Engine](https://help.sap.com/viewer/19b3964099384f178ad08f2d348232a9/latest/en-US/a61fdeff84f21015aa66b9add387d7f9.html).
 Moreover, the [LOAD TABLE Statement for Data Lake Relational Engine](https://help.sap.com/viewer/19b3964099384f178ad08f2d348232a9/latest/en-US/7ca3f60902f3473296cb309533d89210.html) can be used for efficient mass insertion into a database table from a file with ASCII or binary data.

-    > Note that autocommit is set to on in the SQL Console of the database explorer, while in DBISQL it is set to off.
+    >Autocommit is set to on in the SQL Console of the database explorer, while in DBISQL it is set to off.
 A series of insert statements will run quicker in the SQL Console if they are surrounded with begin and end or if autocommit is set to off.
     >
     ```SQL
     begin